ebmgt/Wage_ratio/README.md

 Short url to this folder: https://ebmgt.github.io/Wage_ratio

 How are the ratios comparing to the wages across percentiles of income in the United States to the median U.S. income vary over the years.
-This plot is also displayed at WikiPedia:
+An earlier version of this plot is also displayed at WikiPedia:
 * [Income inequality in the United States](https://en.wikipedia.org/wiki/Income_inequality_in_the_United_States)

 Source files